Department of Bioengineering

 These interests have led me first to study Industrial Engineering (for the Bachelor Degree) and then Biomedical Engineering, where I obtained an MSc cum laude from Campus Bio-Medico University in Roma, a university with special strength in Biomedical Engineering.
 During these studies I specialised in Robotics, Machine Learning, Healthcare Technologies and Neuroscience.

-During this year working as RA in the HRG I implemented a game theory framework for reactive control to assist humans in physical training: a robot equipped with the proposed adaptive game-theory based control both provides optimal assistance to the human partner in training arm reaching movements and adapts its assistance by seamlessly identifying this partner’s level of effort.
-This work resulted in a paper on “Game theory framework for reactive and adaptive robotic assistance to reaching” which is submitted to the IEEE Transactions on Control Systems Technology.
-More importantly, I could this year participate to the EPSRC MOTION project, got increasingly interested in human motor control research, could develop a project according to my ideas and obtain promising initial data.
+During these years working as RA in the HRG I implemented a game theory framework for reactive control to assist humans in physical training: a robot equipped with the proposed adaptive game-theory based control both provides optimal assistance to the human partner in training arm reaching movements and adapts its assistance by seamlessly identifying this partner’s level of effort.
+More importantly, I was able to participate in the EPSRC MOTION, EU 2020 COGIMON and PH-Coding projects, getting increasingly interested in human motor control, multisensory integration and human-human/robot interaction.

 My current research